nileshpatra/nileshpatra.github.io/content/posts/2023-year-review.md

 ## Conclusion

 Overall, I did a bunch of travel, met new (and old) folks and got some cool stuff done.
 I and my loved ones have been in fine health throughout for which I am grateful to the Almighty.
-This was a fine year overall; I however do look forward an even better 2024.
+This was a fine year overall.
+I however do look forward to an even better 2024.